Continued from

 During the drive from Bir Hooker back to Cairo, I continue to think hard.
 Have I overlooked something?
 According to him, the old man deals in stolen antiques.
 Why not with counterfeits too?
 There is certainly a lot of money to be made with imitation figurines, vessels, furniture and other objects from the Pharaonic era, but with this?
 What’s more, a forgery of this quality, with documents and an X-ray, is certainly not easy or cheap to produce.
 So why all the effort?
 And then Nagib didn’t even want to sell me the thing.
 The longer I think about it, the more certain I am that Bir Hooker’s relic is not a fake!

-Spörri has dealt with the mysteries surrounding the relic of Bir Hooker in his science fiction thriller LOST GOD – The Last Judgement.
+Spörri has dealt with the mysteries surrounding the relic of Bir Hooker in his science fiction thriller LOST GOD – Day of Judgement.